Christian Eriksen thanks well-wishers, says he's feeling 'fine' in first social media post since cardiac arrest

-(CNN)Danish player Christian Eriksen has thanked well-wishers from around the world in his first social media post since suffering a cardiac arrest during Saturday's Euro 2020 game Finland.
+(CNN)Danish player Christian Eriksen has thanked well-wishers from around the world in his first social media post since suffering a cardiac arrest during Saturday's Euro 2020 game against Finland.

-The midfielder is seen smiling from his hospital bed, giving a thumbs in a post on the Danish national team's twitter profile.
+The midfielder is seen smiling from his hospital bed, giving a thumbs in a post on the Danish national team's Twitter profile.

 In an accompanying message, the 29-year-old midfielder wrote: "Big thanks for your sweet and amazing greetings and messages from all around the world.
 It means a lot to me and my family."